How do I route incidents to my staff members based on the queue(s) they have access to?

 When editing an incident, it is not possible to make the Queue field a required field.

 Round-Robin Assignment: You can configure the queue so that when incidents are assigned to the queue, the incidents are distributed using round-robin assignment to the staff members who can pull from the queue.
 That is, incidents can be pushed, using round-robin, to staff members.
-NOTE: Round Robin assignments work with all status types except "waiting" and "unresolved" where the assigned value is null.
+NOTE: Round Robin assignments work with all status types except "waiting" and "resolved", where the assigned value is null.

 Incidents are assigned via round robin to all staff whose profile can pull incidents from that queue.
 For example, if you have three staff profiles that include the queue, incidents will be routed to all staff who use any of those three profiles.